dtolnay/request-for-implementation/README.md

 from multiple stakeholders, a responsive and dedicated maintainer or team, and likely months to years of bake time before they would be considered awesome.

+Their list does include some smaller project ideas too but very few of them come with a thought-out design that someone could get started implementing immediately.

 In contrast, the Request For Implementation list is intended for ideas where a design mostly already exists and can be concisely described.
-It should be clear when a library has accomplished that design.
+It should be ready for someone to dive straight into code and it should be clear when a library has accomplished the intended design.

 [not-yet-awesome]: https://github.com/not-yet-awesome-rust/not-yet-awesome-rust